-Kernel's annual consolidated and standalone accounts for FY2018 were audited by Deloitte Audit S.a.r.l., having its registered office at 560 rue du Neudorf, L-2220 Luxembourg, and registered with the Luxembourg Trade and Companies' Register under number B 67 895 - an external auditor appointed by the annual
+Kernel's annual consolidated and standalone accounts for FY2018 were audited by Deloitte Audit S.a.r.I., having its registered office at 560 rue du Neudorf, L-2220 Luxembourg, and registered with the Luxembourg Trade and Companies' Register under number B 67 895 - an external auditor appointed by the annual

-Base salary The fixed part of the compensation is determined at the discretion of the Board considering the respective position and the individ- ual profile of the manager in terms of qualifications, skill set, and experience.
+The fixed part of the compensation is determined at the discretion of the Board considering the respective position and the individ-Base salary ual profile of the manager in terms of qualifications, skill set, and experience.
 All amounts are fixed and paid in cash, monthly.
-Short-term variable bonus The annual variable monetary bonus is calculated as a percent- age of the EBITDA less the financial expenses, with exact param- eters determined by the Nomination & Remuneration Committee.
-A minimum threshold level required to activate the pay-out.
+The annual variable monetary bonus is calculated as a percentage of the EBITDA less the financial expenses, with exact param-Short-term eters determined by the Nomination & Remuneration Committee. variable bonus A minimum threshold level required to activate the pay-out.
 The bonus rewards the financial performance of the Company.
-Long-term management incentive plan A management incentive plan is a reward for performance of the Company over the long-term period and shall align the in- terests of the Executive Management Team with those of the shareholders by delivering a substantial portion of share options in the Company as compensation.
-The plan is duly reviewed by the Nomination & Remuneration Committee and approved by the Board.
-Each option is granted non-vested, with a vesting period from three to five years, carrying no rights to dividends and vot- ing, and to be executed in cash.
+A management incentive plan is a reward for performance of the Company over the long-term period and shall align the interests of the Executive Management Team with those of the Long-term shareholders by delivering a substantial portion of share options management in the Company as compensation.
+The plan is duly reviewed by incentive plan the Nomination & Remuneration Committee and approved by the Board.
+Each option is granted non-vested, with a vesting period from three to five years, carrying no rights to dividends and voting, and to be executed in cash.